Welcoming a New Life

 Congregation Beth David Memorial Garden

-In 2000, Beth David purchased land at the Oak Hill Cemetery and established a congregational cemetery, the Beth David Memorial Garden.
-Most burials of synagogue members now take place at this cemetery, but internment at other Jewish cemeteries in the area can also be arranged.
-Email
+In 2000, Beth David purchased land at the Oak Hill Cemetery and established a congregational cemetery, the Beth David Memorial Garden. for information on purchasing plot(s) Email

-Beth David welcomes the opportunity to participate in Life Cycle Events of our members, including Bar or Bat Mitzvah celebrations, wedding receptions, birthday and anniversary parties, and special occasions.
+Beth David welcomes the opportunity to participate in Life Cycle Events of our members.
 Events are held in the Social Hall of the synagogue.
 The laws of Kashrut apply to all food service arrangements, and, if the event is held during Shabbat, entertainment is to be in keeping with the observances of the day.
 Specific guidelines are available in the Beth David Office.
 Email

 It is important to reserve the Social Hall well in advance to avoid conflicts with other uses of the reception area and the kitchen.
 Reservations are made through the Beth David office.
 Email